Sir Martin Gilbert CBE, 1936-2015 (1)

 From Lady Gilbert, London, 4 February 2015:

-My relationship with Martin goes back forty-seven years to the the day my letter, asking Randolph Churchill’s assistance with research, arrived at Randolph’s house, and Martin opened it.
+My relationship with Sir Martin Gilbert goes back 47 years to the the day my letter, asking Randolph Churchill’s assistance with Churchill research, arrived at Randolph’s house.
+Martin opened it.
 (Decades on, he still remembered.)
-We met seventeen years later when I invited him to speak to our Churchill tour party, one of countless collaborations and shared interest in keeping Churchill’s “memory green and record accurate.”
+We met 17 years later when I invited him to speak to our Churchill Tour of England, the first of countless collaborations and shared interest in keeping Churchill’s “memory green and record accurate.”
 How much I learned from him is incalculable.

-Obituaries are always too late, so it was comforting to many who admired him that we were able to express our regard in the Churchill journal Finest Hour last autumn.
-(My contribution thereto follows this post.)
+Obituaries are always too late, but my contribution thereto follows in Part 2.
+Over the past three years many wrote to him expressing their love and appreciation.
 Lady Gilbert was able to read each article to him, and said she could tell he understood and was moved.
-Thank God we were in time.
+It is good that we were in time.

 I thought, as I heard this news, of Prime Minister Harold Wilson’s remembrance of Churchill in 1965, and will take the liberty of paraphrasing him….

 Martin Gilbert, and the legend Sir Martin had become long before his death and which now lives on, are the possession not of Britain, or of Israel, but of the world; not of our time only, but of the ages.
-For now the noise of hooves thundering across the veldt, the clamour of the hustings in a score of contests, the shots in Sidney Street, the angry guns of Gallipoli and Flanders, Coronel and the Falkland Islands, the urgent warnings or the Nazi threat, the whine of the sirens, the dawn bombardment of the Normandy beaches, the story of the Jews and Israel, the horror of the Holocaust, the tales of Auschwitz and the Allies, of The Righteous few who saved some, of the Soviet refuseniks—their stories are over, their record written.
+For now the noise of hooves thundering across the veldt, the clamour of the hustings in a score of contests, the shots in Sidney Street, the angry guns of Gallipoli and Flanders, Coronel and the Falkland Islands, the urgent warnings or the Nazi threat, the whine of the sirens, the dawn bombardment of the Normandy beaches, the Jews and Israel, the horror of the Holocaust, Auschwitz and the Allies, the Righteous few who saved some, the Soviet refuseniks—their stories are over, their record written.
 There is a stillness, and in that stillness echoes and memories.

 __________